Trachea: Blood and lymphatic supply

 The upper part of trachea receives and drains blood through the inferior thyroid arteries and veins; the lower trachea receives blood from bronchial arteries.
 Arteries that supply the trachea do so via small branches that supply the trachea from the sides.
 As the branches approach the wall of the trachea, they split into inferior and superior branches, which join with the branches of the arteries above and below; these then split into branches that supply the anterior and posterior parts of the trachea.
 The inferior thyroid arteries arise just below the isthmus of the thyroid, which sits atop the trachea.
 These arteries join (anastamoses) with ascending branches of the bronchial arteries, which are direct branches from the aorta, to supply blood to the trachea.
 The lymphatic vessels of the trachea drain into the pretracheal nodes that lie in front of the trachea, and paratracheal lymph nodes that lie beside it.

 Development

 In the fourth week of development of the human embryo as the respiratory bud grows, the trachea separates from the foregut through the formation of ridges which eventually separate the trachea from the oesophagus, the tracheoesophageal septum.
 This separates the future trachea from the oesophagus and divides the foregut tube into the laryngotracheal tube.
-By the start of the fifth week, the left and right main bronchi have begin to form, initially as buds at the terminal end of the trachea.
+By the start of the fifth week, the left and right main bronchi have begun to form, initially as buds at the terminal end of the trachea.

-The trachea is no more than 4mm diameter during the first year of life, expanding to its adult diameter of approximately 2cm by late childhood.
+The trachea is no more than 4 mm in diameter during the first year of life, expanding to its adult diameter of approximately 2 cm by late childhood.
 The trachea is more circular and more vertical in children compared to adults, varies more in size, and also varies more in its position in relation to its surrounding structures.